 Stage 5 – Entering the store.
 They go to a dedicated pickup area or a personal assistant in the store.

 Stage 6 – Staff & Product Encounter.
-The employee builds trust and rapport and engaged.
+The employee builds trust and rapport and is engaged.

 Stage 7 - Outfitting.
-While the shopper is examining the item they ordered, the employee offers additional items which may be either online or in-store.
+While the shopper examines the item they ordered, the employee offers additional items, which may be online or in-store.

 Stage 8 - Checkout and point of sale.
-Customer pays for both in-store and online items which will be delivered.
+The customer pays for both in-store and online items which will be delivered.

 Stage 9 – Delivery of online items at home.

-Here are four techologies I think are pretty smart:
+Here are four technologies I think are pretty smart:

 Virtual mannequin.
 Using their smartphone or touching the film on a retailer’s window allows shoppers to customize an item on a mannequin and shop - even when the store is closed.
 It can also be used in-store.

 Mobile mirrors.
-These cameras feature a time-delay display which allows a customer to turn around and see a 360-degree view of themselves while trying on clothing.
+These cameras feature a time-delay display allowing customers to turn around and see a 360-degree view of themselves while trying on clothing.

 Hologram customization.
-While a lot of websites now offer customization, a 3d hologram makes the process easy and interesting on your sales floor.
+While many websites now offer customization, a 3d hologram makes the process easy and interesting on your sales floor.
 Watch this under a minute video below.

-Magnetic RFID enabled POS systems.
-By using magnets instead of pins for theft protection, holes in the garment are no longer a worry, but more than that radio frequency ID tags keeps cashiers from entering lower prices for friends.
+Magnetic RFID-enabled POS systems.
+By using magnets instead of pins for theft protection, holes in the garment are no longer a worry, but more than that, radio frequency ID tags keep cashiers from entering lower prices for friends.
 And makes inventory a breeze.
 Watch to see how it's done, then read more about RFID technology.

 Whoever had the must-have product used to own the market.
-Now it will become about access to that product through the omnichannel customer experience, not just stocking the product.
+Now it will become about access to that product through the omnichannel customer experience, not just stocking it.

 In addition, stores are getting much smaller.
-With the advent of just-in-time production, stores will no longer need the 10,000 square feet to house all the clothing sizes, so stores will shrink.
-This explains one of the fastest growing trends in retail, shipping containers being turned into boutiques of just 400 square feet.
+With the advent of just-in-time production, stores will no longer need 10,000 square feet to house all the clothing sizes so stores will shrink.
+This explains one of the fastest-growing trends in retail, shipping containers being turned into boutiques of just 400 square feet.

 As stores get smaller, curating a collection will be easier.
 You will need to develop a very clear point of view that enables shoppers to understand what you sell.
-Instead of aiming for the mass market, you will have to find new ways to tell your story to a growing tribe of established and future followers.
+Instead of aiming for the mass market, you must find new ways to tell your story to a growing tribe of established and future followers.

 On top of that, the Minimalism movement is growing.
-People are surrounding themselves with less and less stuff and in smaller and smaller places.
+People are surrounding themselves with less and less stuff in smaller places.

-The adherers of Minimalism, when reviewing what they will bring into their homes, simply ask themselves, “Does this bring me joy?”
+When reviewing what they will bring into their homes, the adherers of Minimalism simply ask themselves, “Does this bring me joy?”
 If it doesn’t, they don’t buy it.

 The more things change, the more they stay the same

 What won’t change is the major leak in most retailers’ customer experience, the employee working on the floor who is disengaged, disempowered, and dislikes working retail.
-When your customer walks in your doors, they’ll pour cold water on their flames of inspiration.
+When your customers enter your doors, they’ll pour cold water on their flames of inspiration.

 That’s nothing new...

-What is new is how smart retailers are embracing the future and looking at new tools to add to their arsenal against the Amazon and Alibaba’s of the world.
-Coupled with an enthusiastic salesperson who can get the consumer to trust them, and by extension the brand, smart retailers are coming up with something greater than the sum of their technologic parts.
+What is new is how smart retailers are embracing the future and looking at new tools to add to their arsenal against the Amazon and Alibabas of the world.
+Coupled with an enthusiastic salesperson who can get the consumer to trust them, and by extension the brand, smart retailers are coming up with something greater than the sum of their technological parts.

-That’s because the future of retail has to go further than just passing out iPads to save a clerk from checking the stockroom.
+That’s because the future of retail has to go beyond just passing out iPads to save a clerk from checking the stockroom.
 It has to start with the customer.
-They left their home because they were bored with their tablet; they were craving a human-to-human experience, not a virtual reality experience.
+They left their home because they were bored with their tablet and craving a human-to-human experience, not a virtual reality experience.

 No, you can’t turn your store into just a warehouse of virtual life to hide the real fact you have a boring store.

-A variety of readers follow this blog - from global brands and think tanks to one-off retailers and their crews.
-No matter what size you are, you need to look at how you are showing up in your potential customers’ lives and where you are in each of the ten stages of the Loop.
+Various readers follow this blog - from global brands and think tanks to one-off retailers and their crews.
+No matter what size you are, you need to look at how you are showing up in your potential customers’ lives and where you are in each of the ten stages of the retail experience Loop.